RDP session keeps disconnecting

 You can also change the Group Policy setting to allow users to make unlimited simultaneous remote connections by using Remote Desktop Services.
 This may also help solve the disconnection problem caused by the number of Remote Desktop sessions.

-The RDP session keeps disconnecting and reconnecting problem makes users pretty disappointed while using Windows Remote Desktop.
-Except for the above six solutions, here we have another option for you.
+The RDP session keeps disconnecting and reconnecting problems making users pretty disappointed while using Windows Remote Desktop.
+Except for the above seven solutions, here we have another option for you.
 You can use AnyViewer, a free yet stable remote access software that allows you to remotely access another PC.
 With a high-tech R&D department, AnyViewer provides you with long-lasting remote sessions.
 Users don’t need to worry about the remote session disconnection problem anymore.

 In the next part, we’ll show you how to remotely access another computer without disconnection over AnyViewer.